milanseries/dnd-spells/README.md

 Instructions on how to set up the project locally.
 Include steps like:

 1. Clone the repository: `git clone https://github.com/milanseries/dnd-spells.git`
-2. Navigate to the project directory: `cd repo`
+2. Navigate to the project directory: `cd dnd-spells`
 3. Install dependencies: `yarn install`
 4. Configure environment variables: